🎯

 Emphasis: Engineering, technology (STEM)

-MIT MBA profram offers an early admission for proactive and ambitious students who like to plan ahead.
+MIT MBA program offers early admission for forward-thinking and ambitious students who like to plan ahead.
 This program stands out because of its flexibility, allowing you to defer your MBA start date for two to five years.

 This allows applicants to gather around five years of work experience before starting their MBA journey.
 Additionally, MIT Sloan waives the application fee for deferred admissions, making it even more appealing to prospective students.